ory/hydra/docs/access-control.md

-# Access Control Policies
+# Access Control

-Besides OAuth2 Token Introspection, Hydra offers Access Control Policies using the [Ladon](https://github.com/ory/ladon) framework.
-Access Control Policies are used by Hydra internally and exposed via various HTTP APIs.
+OAuth 2.0 is a protocol that allows applications to act on a user's behalf, without knowing their credentials.
+While it offers a secure flow for applications (web apps, mobile apps, touchpoints, IoT) to gain access to your APIs, it does not specify what access rights users actually have.
+The frequent question "is the user actually allowed to access that resource?" is not answered by OAuth 2.0, nor by OpenID Connect.

+For that reason, ORY Hydra offers something we call Access Control Policies.
+If you ever worked with Google Cloud IAM or AWS IAM, you probably know what these policies look like.
+Access Control Policies are a powerful tool capable of modeling simple and complex access control environments, such as simple read/write APIs or complex multi-tenant environments.

+The next sections give you an overview and best practices of these principles.

-## Introduction to Access Control Policies
+## Access Control Policies

+### Introduction

 Hydra's Access Control is able to answer the question: